8:29 a.m. — Atlanta

 Sepia Saturday has a lovely lantern slide image for us to study.
 The possibilities suggested are: Street traders, roadside artisans, menders, cobblers, tools-of-the-trade, hand-colouring and lantern slides.
 Or, if you just want to post an old photograph or two, that can be your contribution (which is fun, isn’t it?).
 Get writing and posting, people.

 The Sunday Whirl is beloved by many.
 Brenda has a gift for choosing words for her weekly Wordle.
-She also happily collects lists from contributors.
+This week, she tells us, fellow poet Catherine McGregor contributed the words and they are intriguing.
+I plan to dash over to check the poems created from these words.
 If you join The Sunday Whirl‘s Facebook page, you can get the week’s list a couple of days early.
 Check it out.

 Poets & Writers gives us three prompts every week.
 One for non-fiction, one for fiction, and one for poetry.
 My contention is that all the prompts work for poetry.
-This week’s topics are banned books, false alarms and absences.
+They also, all work for prose.
+This week’s topics are blood moon, story in a song, and super powers.

-Enough distractions for you?
-Go to it, poets et al. I shall see you Tuesday for our image prompt; Thursday for links; and Friday for the next roundup of prompt sites.
+Go to it, poets et al. I shall see you Tuesday for a word prompt; Thursday for links; and Friday for the next roundup of prompt sites.